Meet Our Career Peer Advisors

 Eliz Celik; College of Engineering ‘25

-Eliz is a Sophomore in the College of Engineering and is planning to get her Phd in Biomedical Engineering.
-She was born and raised in North Jersey so is a 3.5 hour driving distance away.
-Over the summer, her hobbies consisted of walking and painting outside.
-She also loves to go on picnics, which is what Ithaca and Cornell is perfect for!
-She is currently a part of the POST program and hopes to continue volunteering through the Meinig Scholars Program as well.
+Eliz is a Junior majoring in Biomedical Engineering.
+She was born and raised in North Jersey so is only a 3.5 hour driving distance away.
+Over the summer her hobbies consisted of crocheting and travelling.
+She also loves to go on picnics which is what Ithaca and Cornell is perfect for!

 College of Arts & Sciences ‘24